Nivalyx/osu-wiki/wiki/Beatmap/Difficulty/en.md

 - ![](/wiki/shared/diff/expert-o.png) Expert: 5.3★–6.49★
 - ![](/wiki/shared/diff/expertplus-o.png) Expert+: 6.5★ and above

-The intended difficulty levels of most beatmaps match the icons they are given, but some deviate significantly.
-This is why the [ranking criteria](/wiki/Ranking_Criteria) define more precise rules for determining difficulty and evaluating beatmaps spreads.
+It is worth noting that while the intended difficulty levels of most beatmaps match the colours or icons they are given to, some others may deviate significantly due to certain factors.
+This is why the [ranking criteria](/wiki/Ranking_Criteria) defines more precise rules for determining difficulty and evaluating beatmaps spreads.